Forney in Kaufman County, Texas — The American South (West South Central)

 Location.
 32° 44.88′ N, 96° 28.303′ W. Marker is in Forney, Texas, in Kaufman County.
 Marker is on South Bois D'Arc Street near East Main Street, on the right when traveling north.
 Located on the grounds of the Forney City Hall.
 Touch for map.
 Marker is at or near this postal address: 202 E Main St, Forney TX 75126, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Dixie Overland Highway (within shouting distance of this marker); Walter Dickson Adams and the Adams Drugstore (within shouting distance of this marker); 1899 Automobile Trip (about 300 feet away, measured in a direct line); William Madison McDonald (about 400 feet away); Dick P. Moore House (about 500 feet away); The Forney Messenger (about 700 feet away); McKellar House (approx. ¼ mile away); William and Blanche Brooks House (approx. 0.4 miles away).
 Touch for a list and map of all markers in Forney.

 Credits.
 This page was last revised on August 30, 2016.
-This page originally submitted on June 27, 2016, by Rheba Bybee of Seagoville, Texas.
-This page has been viewed 281 times since then and 15 times this year.
+It was originally submitted on June 27, 2016, by Rheba Bybee of Seagoville, Texas.
+This page has been viewed 321 times since then and 5 times this year.
 Photos: 1. submitted on June 27, 2016, by Rheba Bybee of Seagoville, Texas.
 2. submitted on August 27, 2016, by Rheba Bybee of Seagoville, Texas. • Bernard Fisher was the editor who published this page.